rekhers/california-elections/README.md

 Get started by installing dependencies with, `yarn install` or `yarn`.

-Next, spin up a dev server that watches `index.html` and its dependencies at `localhost:1234`.
+Next, spin up a dev server that watches `index.html` and its dependencies and navigate to `localhost:1234`.

+## Explanation

+This project is built using Parcel